DreamChaser Naomi Tapia

 11. What is the best piece of advice you have received?

 “Keep betting on yourself, it’s the best thing you could ever do.”
-My mentor pointed out that despite my struggles, I’ve always trusted my capabilities to get me where I need to be.
+That’s what one of my mentors told me, and it stuck.
+They reminded me that even amid struggle, I’ve always trusted my own capabilities to carry me forward.

 “I think the internet is fake enough, so I try and be honest about when I post and not just have curated content.”